hawkeye64/QCarbonCharts/README.md

 **NOTE:** This is a work in progress at the very earliest stages.
 The endevor is to be a Vue wrapper for [Carbon Charts](https://github.com/carbon-design-system/carbon-charts).
-Anyone is welcomed to help, just let me know whch aspects you work on so items can be coordinated.
+Anyone is welcomed to help, just let me know which aspects you work on so items can be coordinated.

 <img src="https://img.shields.io/npm/v/quasar-ui-qcarboncharts.svg?label=quasar-ui-qcarboncharts">
 <img src="https://img.shields.io/npm/v/quasar-app-extension-qcarboncharts.svg?label=quasar-app-extension-qcarboncharts">